hsiaofongw/go-controllers/README.md

 ## Overview

-This is a Kubernetes-based WireGuard controller (operator), it's job is to ensure that the state of WireGuard interfaces in nodes are (most of the time) consistent with the desired state that you defined.
+This is a Kubernetes-based WireGuard controller (operator).
+Its job is to ensure that the state of WireGuard interfaces in nodes is (most of the time) consistent with the desired state that you define.

-You define the desired state (i.e. your intention about how the system should be like), by creating a `WireGuardNetworkPlan` resource object (see [./example/wgp/wgp1.yaml](./example/wgp/wgp1.yaml)), and post it to the api server, the controllers will carrying out your intention, and converging the node's actual state to the desired state.
-All in a declarative manner.
+You define the desired state (i.e., your intention about how the system should be) by creating a `WireGuardNetworkPlan` resource object (see [./example/wgp/wgp1.yaml](./example/wgp/wgp1.yaml)) and posting it to the API server.
+The controllers will carry out your intention and converge the node's actual state to the desired state, all in a declarative manner.

-Alternatively, You can just manually create a few `WireGuardInterface` resource objects (see [./example/wgi/lax1-wg1.yaml](./example/wgi/lax1-wg1.yaml)) and post them to the api server, doing so gives you more granular control over the `WireGuardNetworkPlan` approach.
+Alternatively, you can manually create a few `WireGuardInterface` resource objects (see [./example/wgi/lax1-wg1.yaml](./example/wgi/lax1-wg1.yaml)) and post them to the API server.
+Doing so gives you more granular control than the `WireGuardNetworkPlan` approach.

 ## Core Features